 (3) The Senate may amend the Scheme or by further agreement amend an agreement made under subsection (2) but any amendment to the Scheme or an agreement shall not prejudice any right that has accrued under the Scheme or the agreement before the amendment.

-[Section 33 amended by No. 32 of 2016 s.
+[Section 33 amended: No. 32 of 2016 s.
 124.]

 34. Application of Financial Management Act 2006 and Auditor General Act 2006